IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-Now i want to know the same thing just for Berlin.
+Now I want to know the same thing just for Berlin.
-Unfortunatly i forgot that the relation ID of berlin is `62422`...
+Unfortunately i forgot that the relation ID of Berlin is `62422`...
 A good online-contextual-completion should help me:

 |                            |                           |